-All SEAC meetings are open to parent/guardians and the general public at five video conferencing sites.
+All SEAC meetings are open to the general public and may take place by teleconference, videoconference, face-to-face, or a combination of the three methods.
+Meetings normally take place the second Tuesday of the month from 3:00 pm - 4:00 pm.
 Parent/guardians are able to present ideas and concerns to the SEAC upon request.